 He is one of the few researchers in Europe to have received two prestigious grants from the European Research Council (ERC): MOUSSE, a 1.5Meuro Consolidator Grant (2017-2022), and MultiJEDI, a 1.3Meuro Starting Grant.

 He is the coordinator of the Sapienza unit in ELEXIS (2018-2022), an EU eInfrastructure project on the future infrastructure of electronic lexicography.

 He was the Co-PI of Language Understanding cum Knowledge Yield" (LUcKY), a Google Focused Research Award on Natural Language Understanding.

-Co-founder of Babelscape srl, an innovative Sapienza startup company focusing on multilingual Natural Language Processing.
+Co-founder of Babelscape, an innovative Sapienza startup company focusing on multilingual Natural Language Processing.

 Il est de toute première instance que nous fašonnions nos idées comme s'il s'agissait d'objets manufacturés.
 Je suis prêt à vous procurer les moules.